Hotel in Noonu Atoll, Maldives

 Reaching Cheval Blanc Randheli requires a deliberate act of transit.
 Guests arriving in Malé are received at the Cheval Blanc Seaplane Salon, a holding space designed to signal the shift from commercial travel to curated hospitality before the journey even begins.
 The onward leg to Randheli Island covers approximately 40 minutes by seaplane: either aboard the property's own eight-seat bespoke aircraft, which can be privatised for the crossing, or via a 15-seat shared seaplane that makes up to three atoll stops.
 That distinction between private and shared transfer already telegraphs the property's tier logic, where control over every logistical variable is part of the offering.

-The Noonu Atoll sits north of Malé, placing Randheli in a part of the archipelago that remains less trafficked than the atolls immediately surrounding the capital.
+Randheli sits in Noonu Atoll, north of Malé, giving the resort a quieter setting than the atolls closest to the capital.
 The island's position within this quieter northern zone gives it physical remove from the denser cluster of properties in North Malé and Baa Atolls, a contrast that matters when considering properties like Banyan Tree Vabbinfaru in North Male Atoll or COMO Cocoa Island, Maldives in Makunufushi, which sit much closer to the capital's airport transfers.

 What Cheval Blanc Built on the Island